Additional Important Information

 E) Aircraft fitted with VP propellers must endeavour to reduce RPM consistent with manufacturers noise abatement advice.

-F) Aircraft departing from Runway 02 and 34 to the east are expected to depart via the overhead unless requesting a right hand turn after passing 1500 ft QNH.
+F) Aircraft departing from Runway 02 to the east are expected to depart via the overhead unless requesting a right hand turn after passing 1500 ft QNH.

 G) Unless making an approach on the PAPIs installed on Runway 02/20 aircraft should adjust their visual approach to maintain a 5o approach angle to the runway threshold.

-H) Circuits variable to avoid flying over built up areas: Runways 16 and 20R/L - RH; Runways 02L/R and 34 - LH.
+H) Circuits variable to avoid flying over built up areas: Runways 20R/L - RH; Runways 02L/R LH.